2016 Leo Trepp Lecture & Torah Scroll Dedication

 “I admire the quest,” he said.
 “I love how they grapple with the issues all of us as Jews grapple with…In a very real sense, we owe them a tremendous degree of admiration and gratitude.”

-In order to listen to the full lecture “How Germany Produced Modern Judaism – Lessons for Today”, please proceed to the following link:
+Listen to the full lecture “How Germany Produced Modern Judaism – Lessons for Today” using the audio player below: